How A Shopping Cart Made Me Deaf

 Few days before Halloween at merely sixteen months old, I licked a shopping cart, among a number of other germy things I put in my mouth.

-I had flu like symptoms (listless, crankiness, fever, vomiting) and my mom assumed it was the flu but then she realized I started to show different symptoms.
+I had flu-like symptoms (listless, crankiness, fever, vomiting).
+Everyone in the household was sick with the flu, so my mom assumed I had the flu.
+However, she realized I started to show different symptoms.
 I was becoming more and more lethargic and my neck became stiff.
 My temperature kept on spiking up and up.

 My mom took me to the doctor.
 The doctor assured her that it was the flu and sent us home.
 After a long sleepless night, the doctor’s office called and said to take me to the hospital ASAP.
 We hightailed it to the hospital on Halloween out of all days.
 The doctors, in Halloween costumes, examined me.